 When you’re stuck at home, one of the last things you might think about is exercise.
-It’s easy to put exercise to the side, when you may not have much room or your favourite tv show is on, but it’s important to incorporate it into your daily life, especially if you’re an older adult.
+It’s easy to put exercise to the side, when you may not have much room or your favourite tv show is on, but it’s important to incorporate it into your daily life, especially if you’re a senior.
 Here are some of the best exercises for seniors at home!

 10 exercises for seniors to do at home.